-Legendary investor Warren Buffet said he expects the long-term growth of U.S. stocks to come to a long-term annualized average of 7 percent, so that’s a decent metric to use when you’re estimating how much your stock portfolios will return.
-U.S. inflation rates have held steady at around 3 percent over the long-term, so that's also a decent assumption to use.
+Legendary investor Warren Buffet said he expects the long-term growth of U.S. stocks to come to a long-term annualized average of 7%, so that’s a decent metric to use when you’re estimating how much your stock portfolios will return.
+U.S. inflation rates have held steady at around 3% over the long-term, so that's also a decent assumption to use.

-Based on those figures, your "real" return would be 7 percent minus 3 percent inflation, or 4 percent.
-Since you won't have all your money in stock funds -- you'll be diversified into safer investments like bonds and cash -- I like to use the 3 percent "real return" metric.
+Based on those figures, your "real" return would be 7% minus 3% inflation, or 4%.
+Since you won't have all your money in stock funds -- you'll be diversified into safer investments like bonds and cash -- we like to use the 3% "real return" metric.

 Drawbacks to This System